mghost99/Astron/docs/building/dependencies.md

 ### Database Backends ###

-**PostgreSQL (via SOCI):**
-- libpq (PostgreSQL client library)
-- SOCI library with PostgreSQL backend
-- Allows using PostgreSQL as the database backend

 **MongoDB:**
 - mongo-c-driver 2.1.2+
 - mongo-cxx-driver (releases/stable branch)
 - libmongocrypt (optional but recommended)
 - MongoDB Community Server 8.2+ (for running the database)
 - Allows using MongoDB as the database backend

-**MySQL (via SOCI):**
-- MySQL client library
-- SOCI library with MySQL backend
-- Allows using MySQL as the database backend

-**SQLite (via SOCI):**
-- SQLite3 library
-- SOCI library with SQLite backend
-- Allows using SQLite as the database backend

 ## Platform-Specific Packages ##